 So far, my work as a director has taken

 many forms.
 I’ve directed adaptations from contemporary European literature (novellas, short stories and poetry), I’ve devised shows from original verbatim material, I’ve worked with new writers, I’ve created dance-theatre and have directed Shakespeare with actors in training.
 My work ranges from intimate solo shows to casts of seventeen.
 It has incorporated the latest in video technology as well as original sound scores and live interactive sound engineering.
-I’m currently involved in several different projects: I just directed Night just before the Forests for the Macau Arts Festival in China, in English and Cantonese; in association with Scribbled Thought production company, I recently developed a show as part of Choreodrome 2017 about weight and loads for touring, Loaded, which originally performed at Jacksons Lane and received research and development funding from Arts Council funding in 2015 and 2017.
-A new dance show, Concert, that I directed with Colin Dunne and composer Mel Mercier, performed at CND Paris and Dublin Dance Festival 2017 and is preparing for touring in 2018.
-I am in the process of completing a book on the Michael Chekhov acting technique (Bloomsbury, Methuen 2019) has just come out.
-I continue to explore broader ideas around practice, training and the interface between dance and theatre, some of which I presented in talks at Lillian Baylis Studio, Sadler’s Wells in London and Whitstable Biennale.
+I’m currently involved in several different projects: I just directed Night just before the Forests for the Macau Arts Festival in China, in English and Cantonese; in association with Scribbled Thought production company, I developed a show as part of Choreodrome 2017 about weight and loads for touring, Loaded, which originally performed at Jacksons Lane and received research and development funding from Arts Council in 2015 and 2017.
+A new dance show, Concert, that I directed with Colin Dunne and composer Mel Mercier, performed at CND Paris and Dublin Dance Festival 2017 and is preparing for touring in 2019.
+My book on the Michael Chekhov acting technique (Bloomsbury, Methuen 2019) has just come out.
+I continue to explore broader ideas around practice, training and the interface between dance, design and theatre, some of which I presented in talks at Lillian Baylis Studio, Sadler’s Wells and Pushkin House in London and Whitstable Biennale.